tweenietomatoes/docs/en/core-libraries/text.rst

 Example::

-    $sampleText = 'I packed my bag and in it I put a PSP, a PS3, a TV, ' .
+    $sampleText = 'I packed my bag and in it I put a Nintendo Switch, a PS4, a TV, ' .
         'a C# program that can divide by zero, death metal t-shirts'

     // Called as TextHelper